ni/install-systemlink-enterprise/release-notes/2024-05/README.md

     - List and view test plans
     - Access work orders web application
     - Access test plans web application
-- `userservice 0.14.9` - The Data Maintainer role has been updated to include all privileges for managing test plans and the privilege to query test plan templates
+- The Data Maintainer role has been updated to include all privileges for managing test plans and the privilege to query test plan templates

 ## Helm Chart Breaking Changes

 - `webserver 0.21`
     - Removed unused and undocumented routes: `/api/keys`, `/api/keys/duplicate`, `/user/api-key`
 - `systemlink 0.25.63` Top Level Helm Chart
-    - We upgraded our RabbitMQ dependency from 3.12.x to 3.13.x.
+    - The RabbitMQ dependency has been upgraded from 3.12.x to 3.13.x.
 Minor updates to the RabbitMQ version are potentially breaking.
 Customers must install a version of SystemLink Enterprise running RabbitMQ 3.12 before they can successfully upgrade to a version running 3.13.
 - `systemlink 0.25.63` Top Level Helm Chart
     - The Work Order and Lab Management services are installed by default.
-You may disable installation for these services by setting the enabled flag to `false` in the Work Order service configuration.
+You may disable installation for these services by setting the enabled flag to `false` in the work order service configuration.
     - [View this service configuration](https://github.com/ni/install-systemlink-enterprise/blob/2024-05/getting-started/templates/systemlink-values.yaml#L978)

 ## Upgrade Considerations